 Their two projects (International Tennis Hall of Fame and BankNewport) received the 2020 Doris Duke Preservation Awards!
 DBVW’s outstanding historic preservation work is one of the many reasons we have chosen them to restore the iconic Victory Theatre.

 July 27, 2020, Tour with Senator John Velis

 The Victory Theatre's roof was recently inspected and had repairs made as part of general upkeep for the building's safety and security.

 Masslive.com Michelle and Donald D’Amour, shown here at the Big Y corporate offices in Springfield ( Manon Mirabelli photo)

 Donald D’Amour, former Chairman and Chief Executive Officer of Springfield-based Big Y Foods, Inc., expresses his enthusiasm for the Victory Theatre project:

-” As the Catalyst Donor for this project, I have committed significant personal resources to reopening the theater as a regional performing arts center because I believe in its transformative potential, both culturally and as a driver of economic development.” …..
+” As the Catalyst Donor for this project, I have committed significant personal resources to reopen the theater as a regional performing arts center because I believe in its transformative potential, both culturally and as a driver of economic development.” …..
 Read More HERE

 MIFA Victory Theatre is pleased to announce its acquisition of 134 Chestnut Street in downtown Holyoke, a key development in the Victory’s restoration and reopening.
-Funding for the 134 Chestnut acquisition was provided through the generosity of the Beveridge Family Foundation, Catalyst Donors Donald and Michele D’Amour and the Friends of MIFA Victory Theatre.
+Funding for the 134 Chestnut acquisition was provided through the generosity of the Beveridge Family Foundation, Catalyst Donors Donald and Michele D’Amour, and the Friends of MIFA Victory Theatre.
 The property, which adjoins the b

-ack of the theater, was acquired on November 5, 2019…Read More HERE
+ack of the theater was acquired on November 5, 2019…Read More HERE

 Arts Beat – MIFA Victory Theatre, December 18, 2019, Westfield News, by Mark G. Auerbach